henry-azer/facetcher-deep-learning/README.md

 # Project Details

 ```
-├──  heat - this foler cointains the face structure images
+├──  heat - This folder cointains the face structure images.
 │
 │
 ├──  configs - This folder contains autoencoder model, facial part codes and the main Functions.